 If cancer is found, a member of your Missouri Baptist care team will work with you and your physician on a treatment plan.

 You’ll want the very latest in treatment options, the best trained professionals including a team of top doctors, and the most advanced cancer-fighting technology.
 The multidisciplinary team of health-care professionals at the Cancer and Infusion Center at Missouri Baptist Sullivan Hospital work with the physicians at the Cancer Center at Missouri Baptist in St. Louis to provide you with the most advanced treatments available, including clinical trials.

 Schedule an Appointment

-To set up an appointment for a lung cancer screening test, call 1-855-399-5864 and speak to our patient navigator to set up a lung screening CT exam.
+To schedule an appointment or find out more about lung cancer screening, contact a Missouri Baptist Lung Cancer Screening Program Nurse Navigator at 855-399-LUNG (5864).
 The navigator will guide you through the process and answer any questions you might have.